-DMO agents have to decide (a) which task and (b) which target site to choose.
+DMO agents have to decide a) which task and b) which target site to choose.
 In reality, DMOs rarely have the time to derive an optimal decision; they mostly rely on certain routines and past experiences (Kuhlicke 2010).
-In our model, DMO agents therefore employ simple heuristics in their decision making, based on their level of information access (partial or full knowledge) and their available resources (e.g., whether sandbag supply is sufficient or not).
-An example for a heuristic used by DMO agents is as follows: if sandbags are loaded onto the transport vehicle, locate the nearest target site X and calculate the route there.
-Then, move to the target site X. Finally, unload all sandbags and distribute sandbags.
+In our model, DMO agents therefore employ simple heuristics in their decision making, based on their level of information access (partial or full

+25 knowledge) and their available resources (e.g. whether sandbag supply is sufficient or not).
+An example for a heuristic used by DMO agents is:

+If sandbags are loaded onto the transport vehicle: